 Understandably, many seniors question the privacy of using telehealth.
 Surveys show that from the beginning of the pandemic to the present, between 24-49% of all patients over 65 are worried about their personal information and data security with telehealth.
+It’s also important to inform senior citizens that surfing the web with a VPN can help keep their private information safe.
 To assuage these fears, telehealth providers should make it easier for users to study their data privacy policies.
 This includes HIPAA compliance, encryption, and authentication.
 If a provider also uses a backup protection tool like Object Lock, it’s important for this to be shared so seniors understand where their data is stored.
 The easier it is for seniors to find a platform’s statement and policies on these, the more credible and trustworthy they’ll feel.

 That said, it’s not just enough to show what you’re doing on your end.
 Telehealth providers would do well to include educational resources that can teach users proper online hygiene.
 These can range from simple video tutorials to blog posts.
 Given that 90% of data breaches are due to user error, imparting tips to seniors can significantly improve data security.